dievyak/cypress-test-suite/README.md

   });
 });

-🧩 jQuery Integration
+🧩 jQuery Integration:

 Invoke jQuery functions with .invoke(): cy.get('#element').invoke('val').should('eq', 'expectedValue');

-🧬 Nested Property Access
+🧬 Nested Property Access:

 Use .its() to access deep properties: cy.window().its('navigator.language').should('eq', 'en-US');

-🏷️ Aliasing Elements
+🏷️ Aliasing Elements:

 Alias elements with .as() for reuse: cy.get('#user-profile').as('profile');
 cy.get('@profile').should('be.visible');

-🛠️ Utility Libraries
+🛠️ Utility Libraries:

 Use Cypress._ (Lodash) for data manipulation: const items = [1, 2, 3];
 const doubled = Cypress._.map(items, (i) => i * 2);
 expect(doubled).to.deep.equal([2, 4, 6]);

-🔄 Async Logic
+🔄 Async Logic:

 Use Cypress.Promise for custom async flows: return new Cypress.Promise((resolve) => {
   setTimeout(() => {